Blender's History¶

 Following the success of the SIGGRAPH conference in early 2000, NaN secured financing of €4.5M from venture capitalists.
 This large inflow of cash enabled NaN to rapidly expand its operations.
 Soon NaN boasted as many as 50 employees working around the world trying to improve and promote Blender.
 In the summer of 2000, Blender 2.0 was released.
 This version of Blender added the integration of a game engine to the 3D application.
 By the end of 2000, the number of users registered on the NaN website exceeded 250,000.

 Unfortunately, NaN's ambitions and opportunities did not match the company's capabilities and the market realities of the time.
 This over-extension resulted in restarting NaN with new investor funding and a smaller company in April 2001.
 Six months later NaN's first commercial software product, Blender Publisher was launched.
 This product was targeted at the emerging market of interactive web-based 3D media.
-Due to disappointing sales and the ongoing difficult economic climate, the new investors decided to shut down all NaN operations.
+Due to disappointing sales and the ongoing difficult economic climate, the new investors decided to shut down all NaN operations in March 2002.
 The shutdown also included discontinuing the development of Blender.
 Although there were clearly shortcomings in the then current version of Blender, such as a complex internal software architecture, unfinished features and a non-standard way of providing the GUI, the enthusiastic support from the user community and customers who had purchased Blender Publisher in the past, meant that Ton could not justify leaving Blender to fade into insignificance.
-Since restarting a company with a sufficiently large team of developers was not feasible, Ton Roosendaal founded the non-profit organization, Blender Foundation, in March 2002.
+Since restarting a company with a sufficiently large team of developers was not feasible, Ton Roosendaal founded the non-profit organization, Blender Foundation, in July 2002.

 The Blender Foundation's primary goal was to find a way to continue developing and promoting Blender as a community-based open source project.
 In July 2002, Ton managed to get the NaN investors to agree to a unique Blender Foundation plan to attempt to release Blender as open source.
 The "Free Blender" campaign sought to raise €100,000 so that the Foundation could buy the rights to the Blender source code and intellectual property rights from the NaN investors and subsequently release Blender to the open source community.
 With an enthusiastic group of volunteers, among them several ex-NaN employees, a fundraising campaign was launched to "Free Blender".
 To everyone's surprise and delight the campaign reached the €100,000 goal in only seven short weeks.
 On Sunday, October 13, 2002, Blender was released to the world under the terms of the GNU GPL.
 Blender development continues to this day, driven by a team of dedicated volunteers from around the world led by Blender's original creator, Ton Roosendaal.